 Add your

 dev_tenant_api_keyto the Tines story.
-This is the API key for your non-production Tines tenant.You should include the non-production tenant domain as metadata.
+This is the API key for your non-production Tines Stories tenant.You should include the non-production tenant domain as metadata.

 Add your

 prod_tenant_api_keyto the Tines story.
-This is the API key for your production Tines tenant.You should include the prod tenant domain as metadata.
+This is the API key for your production Tines Stories tenant.You should include the prod tenant domain as metadata.

 Optional - add a resource called